 Astigmatism-correcting (toric) implants: These are helpful in patients with astigmatism, in order to improve uncorrected vision without glasses

-We will discuss which lens is best in your case and what you may expect from the different lens designes.
+We will discuss which lens is best in your case and what you may expect from the different lens designs.

 Correcting Vision after Cataract Surgery

 Sometimes additional vision correction is helpful after cataract surgery.
-That is why we offer programs which include laser LASIK and PRK “touch-ups” to fine tune your vision after your cataract/implant procedure.
+That is why we offer programs that include laser LASIK and PRK “touch-ups” to fine-tune your vision after your cataract/implant procedure.
 These are options that we will discuss when we see you for your cataract evaluation.